nathancarter/weblurch/doc-src/plan.md

 ## Labels

- * Create a `deleteExpression` function for deleting from the list any pair that mentions the expression, either as the label or as the labeled expression.
- * Whenever an expression is deleted from the document, call `deleteExpression` on it.
-This includes when it is deleted in order to be embedded as a hidden attribute in something else.
-(Althoug this will remove from the list the pair containing the label and the expression into which it was just embedded, we will fix that in the next item.)
- * Whenever a group's contents, attributes, or connections change, call `deleteExpression` on it, and then `addExpression` on it.
-Also, if it is a label, call `addExpression` on each expression that it labels.
  * Add a function for looking up a label and receiving a set of pairs as the result, those pairs whose label is an atomic expression whose content matches the given text.
 They should be returned in the order in which